Young America's Foundation: Young Americans for Freedom

 On March 16, 2011, Young Americans for Freedom (YAF) passed a National Board Resolution which resulted in the merger of two organizations into the Young America's Foundation on April 1, 2011.
 YAF was founded on September 11, 1960, at the family home of William F. Buckley in Sharon, Connecticut.
 The charter for the Young Americans for Freedom, written by M. Stanton Evans, the Sharon Statement,was described by K.E.Grubbs in 2010 as "the late 20th century's single most elegant distillation of conservative principles".
 The Heritage Foundation described the Sharon Statement as "a succinct summary of the central ideas of modern American conservatism".

 Funding

 Donors include Pat Sajak and Amway billionaires Richard and Helen DeVos.
 Robert Ruhe (1929–2013), an orthodontist in California, was the single largest donor of the YAF, with his legacy estate gift of $16 million.
 This resulted in a doubling of YAF's programming, which includes campus speeches.
 During his lifetime he and his wife donated generously to YAF, particularly in terms of paying off the mortgage of the Reagan Ranch.

-Criticism

-Many of the organization's speakers, for example Robert B. Spencer, have been criticized for Islamophobic views and speeches.